BrianLusina/udapeople/docs/DEPLOYMENT.md

 Once that is done, subsequent executions of that template will modify the same CloudFront distribution to make the blue-to-green switch without fail.

+### Prometheus Server

+A great article on setting up Monitoring with Prometheus on an EC2 instance: https://codewizardly.com/prometheus-on-aws-ec2-part1/